Capitalworks Emerging Markets - GuruFocus.com

 Forward-Looking Statements

 This press release includes forward-looking statements that involve risks and uncertainties.
 Forward-looking statements are statements that are not historical facts.
 Such forward-looking statements are subject to risks and uncertainties, which could cause actual results to differ from the forward-looking statements.
-These forward-looking statements and factors that may cause such differences include, without limitation, uncertainties relating to the Company’s shareholder approval of the Charter Amendments, its inability to sign a definitive agreement for the initial business combination by March 3, 2023 and complete an initial business combination within the required time period and other risks and uncertainties indicated from time to time in filings with the Securities and Exchange Commission (the “SEC”), including the Company’s Annual Report on Form 10-K for the fiscal year ended March 31, 2021 under the heading “Risk Factors” and other documents the Company has filed, or to be filed, with the SEC.
+These forward-looking statements and factors that may cause such differences include, without limitation, uncertainties relating to the Company’s shareholder approval of the Business Combination, its inability to complete an initial business combination within the required time period and other risks and uncertainties indicated from time to time in filings with the Securities and Exchange Commission (the “SEC”), including the Company’s Annual Report on Form 10-K for the fiscal year ended March 31, 2022 under the heading “Risk Factors” and other documents the Company has filed, or to be filed, with the SEC.
 Readers are cautioned not to place undue reliance upon any forward-looking statements, which speak only as of the date made.
 The Company expressly disclaims any obligations or undertaking to release publicly any updates or revisions to any forward-looking statements contained herein to reflect any change in the Company’s expectations with respect thereto or any change in events, conditions or circumstances on which any statement is based.

 Participants in the Solicitation